 Image

 Penny, East Village

-When this seafood bar opened above its sister restaurant, Claud, near Astor Place earlier this year, it made immediate waves (pun intended).
+When this seafood bar opened above its sister restaurant, Claud, near Astor Place in 2024, it made immediate waves (pun intended) and has found a place on The New York Times 100 Best Restaurant List.
 Belly up to the bar and either order the ice box, which comes with a selection of raw seafood, including shrimp, mussels, clams, and oysters, or raw oysters by the piece.
-Also on the menu: confit oysters served with fried, spiced saltine crackers and thick sour cream, and an oyster pan roast – a luscious oyster and vegetable stew topped with a cap of crispy pastry.
+Also on the menu: confit oysters served with fried, spiced saltine crackers and thick sour cream.

+Image